For Educators

 For next steps to get started on your self-care journey, consider these five tips:

-1. Establish Boundaries
+1. Establish boundaries

-Outside of regular check-ins or meetings, consider letting students and parents know what time you respond to emails each day, or simply tell them they can expect a reply within 24 hours.
+Creating healthy boundaries on your time and energy may be one of the toughest changes to make, but it’s also one of the most important.
+For communications with families, consider letting students and parents know what time you respond to emails each day, or simply tell them they can expect a reply within 24 hours.
 And when it comes to taking on extra work, remember that you’re allowed to say “no” sometimes.

-2. Give Yourself Grace
+2. Give yourself grace

 This may be a hard pill to swallow for all the perfectionist teachers out there, but the fact is: so much of this situation is out of your control, and blaming yourself for what you can’t control won’t help you or your students.